Wiley Slough Restoration Project

 Tree and shrub removal along the dike system in fall 2022 was the first step to raise and widen the dikes to reduce overtopping and meet Army Corp of Engineers design guidelines.
 The footprint of the raised and widened dikes, plus a required 15-foot shrub and tree-free buffer at the toe of certain sections of the dike, was cleared.
 WDFW staff recognized that if vegetation removal was done in the spring of 2023, it would likely cause greater disturbance to birds that had already begun nesting.
 It was determined that removing the vegetation in September 2022 would result in less disturbance.

-WDFW and contractors will be raising and widening dikes on the Skagit Wildlife Area Headquarters Unit near Wiley Sough.
-Additionally, the boat launch and parking lot will be upgraded and reconfigured.
+Tiger Construction was hired as a contractor to raise and widen dikes on the Skagit Wildlife Area Headquarters Unit near Wiley Sough.
+Additionally, the boat launch and parking lot is being upgraded and reconfigured.
+This project raised and widened the dikes in accordance with Army Corps of Engineers standards.
+More information is available in this WDFW statement.

 Image